tapaswenipathak/Internship/README.md

 You would be collecting information from police stations, courts, NGOs, restricted areas, villages.
 Every intern per locality assigned information collected would be given a 9k stipend, negotiable.
 You would be remibursed for cycle commute.
 If you like travelling in remote areas in your city, I will be funding the travel as well.
 Any Indian government permission required would be on me.

 I am hiring people from remote areas, please help me in reaching out people who live in remote areas by letting the people you know, know.

-# Django Internship

-Duration - one month.

-Stipend - 19k, negotiable.

-Vacancies - Multiple

-Location - AoE/Home

-All the internships are AoE/Remote, no sponsoring of work visas.
-Please no emails, no resume.
-Get on a call, close any 9 tickets, get on call writing the timeline.